top of page

 There were only bruises this time, colored like plum skins, something more mundane than stitches, yet my brother seemed to weep all the same—pearls leaking out of almond eyes, mouth curved in a way to slight me.

-There was an ugliness in how my brother cried that reminded me of a younger self, one that buried her face in her hands as he does, wore the same bruises like bandaids, cleaved her heart open to the same mother in hopes of another hug to fix it.
-Only some of her remained in me, little fragments here and there: faded photographs, a small voice in the back of my mind, childish wishes that, in the end, were just silly pipe dreams.
+My brother only grew louder.
+There was an ugliness in how he cried that reminded me of a younger self, one that buried her face in her hands as he does, wore the same bruises like band-aids, cleaved her heart open to the same mother in hopes of a hug to fix it.
+Only some of her remained in me now, fragments here and there: faded photographs, the sting in my chest, a child-like shame that never lets me forget.

-The man told my brother that tears were a vice for men.
+The man once told my brother that tears were a vice for men.

 Crimson.